eshwarJALA/AI-Based-Telegram-Chatbot/README.md

-this project needs a dataset as its first priority(i have used a csv file) and a telegram bot(with the API of the bot
+->this project needs a dataset as its first priority(i have used a csv file) and a telegram bot(with the API of the bot ->add Your CSV file in the line 17
+->add your Telegram bot API in line 75